-I just hosted an Oscar Mayer House Party!
-It was a great excuse to make a bunch of silly hot dog shaped cakes!
-You can see other hot dog cakes at Family Fun, and here, and here.
+Oscar Mayer sent us all the fixings to host a hotdog-tasting party.
+It was a great excuse to make a bunch of silly hot dog shaped cakes for dessert!

 Using a bread knife, I trimmed the sides of the pound cake at a slight angle to mimic a New England style hot dog bun.
-When I whipped up a batch of Creamy Vanilla Frosting from my favorite cookbook, I reserved a little for the "mustard."
+When I whipped up a batch of vanilla frosting, I reserved a little for the “mustard.”
 I used brown and red food coloring for the hot dog frosting color (more brown than red), keeping a pack of real live Oscar Mayer hot dogs out for color reference!
-I sort of felt like I was using Spam for frosting...
-I kept reminding myself that this was just regular vanilla frosting!
+I sort of felt like I was using Spam for frosting… I kept reminding myself that this was just regular vanilla frosting!

 A Wilton #5 round decorating tip was just right for piping the “mustard.”
 Diced up green gummy bears made a nice relish.
 I fashioned a couple of coffee filters into a hot dog tray.
 And don’t forget the little casing marks at the ends of the hot dog!
 A toothpick was perfect for that!